Reconsider travel to Sudan due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

 Country Summary: Crime, such as kidnapping, armed robbery, home invasion, and carjacking can occur.
 This type of crime is more frequent outside of Khartoum.

-Terrorist groups continue to pose a threat in Sudan.
+Members of known terrorist groups continue to be in Sudan and could pose a threat.
 Terrorist groups in Sudan may harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.
 They may attack with little or no warning, targeting foreign and local government facilities, and areas frequented by Westerners.

-Demonstrations, including anti-Western rallies, can occur with no warning.
-Demonstrations, both announced and unannounced, have occurred frequently throughout Sudan since December 19, 2018.
-Police and other security forces may respond to public demonstrations suddenly and with violence.
-Demonstrations are also common before and after Friday prayers.
+Demonstrations can occur with no warning.
+Recent demonstrations in Khartoum have been planned and peaceful with no police response.
+However, police and other security forces may respond to public demonstrations with violence.
 Foreigners could be targeted in reaction to national and international events.